 Well...
 How do I say this?

 Okay, I just discovered there is a problem with pointing people toward Scheler.
-It's a problem which explains why someone with such deep insights into love has portraits which show a rather grumpy dude who looks unloved and unloving.
-The portraits show he had... issues... which contradict such deep insights into love.
+It's a problem which explains why someone with such deep insight into love has portraits which show a rather grumpy dude who looks unloved and unloving.
+The portraits show he had... issues... which seem to contradict such deep insight into love and such a high recommendation from McGilchrist.
+And now I've discovered why.

 There's a story about Max Scheler, the famous early 20th century Catholic German ethicist.
 Scheler was known for his inspiring moral and religious reflections.
 He was also known for his horrible personal behavior, including multiple predatory sexual affairs with students, sufficiently serious that he was banned from teaching in Germany.
 When a distressed admirer asked about the apparent discrepancy, Scheler was reportedly untroubled, replying, "The sign that points to Boston doesn't have to go there."

-The whole article from which this quote is extracted is thoughtful, with lots of comments, so check it out here.
+The whole article from which this quote is extracted is thoughtful, with lots of comments, so if you're interested in more details, check it out here.

-In the world of quantum mechanics, Schrodinger was equally profound (the brightest star!) and yet had the same kind of issues in his personal life.
+In the world of quantum mechanics, Schrodinger was equally profound and yet had the same kind of issues in his personal life.

-Scheler's response is a clever one, and presented this way, I agree.
+Scheler's response is a clever one.
 I have to say in agreement: there are many great thinkers whose insights transcend their generation, but whose personal life did not embody their own insights.
-Alfred Korzybski's great insight required one to change their language (how we use the word is...[1]) but he never did so.
+It doesn't always have to mean an unsavory personal life.
+For example, Alfred Korzybski's great insight ("the map is not the territory") required one to change their language (how we use the word is...[3]) but he himself never did so.
 He pointed toward Boston but never got there.
-(It's okay, others have done so, even though they speak weirdly because of it.)

 Don't get me wrong

 I must be careful here.
 I'm not advocating that we ignore a person's character flaws if they present something stunningly beautiful to the world.
 Nothing of the sort.
-Rather, I'm saying, in the vein of Scheler's insight, we are morally obligated to do what we can to liberate such souls from their character flaws, to see them as they are and do what we can to bring them to a higher version of themselves, including at times holding them firmly accountable, such as banning them from teaching.
-There's a balance to be sustained here: rejecting their insight because the vessel which carried it to us is broken, is shooting the messenger and missing the point.
+Rather, I'm saying there's a balance to be sustained here, and rejecting their insight because the vessel which carried it to us is broken, is shooting the messenger and missing the larger point.
+And Scheler provides a way for us to salvage a messenger's message from his own character flaws.

-For my part, which I say not to boast but to be clear that I'm not forgiving Scheler simply because I have the same problem -- which I don't, I'll say this: I seek to hold myself accountable to a standard which unites my deepest philosophical insights into my own day-to-day lifestyle, partly because I believe you can only truly know a philosophical insight or teaching by living it.
-I have much to say on this point, but that's for another time and place.
+I seek to hold myself accountable to a standard which unites my deepest philosophical insights into my own day-to-day lifestyle, partly because I believe you can only truly know a philosophical insight or teaching by living it.
+I have much to say on this point, but that will be for another time and place.
 Being one who seeks this unification of thought and action deeply, I well know there is a gap between my ideals and my real, and thus have compassion in principle for others with the same dilemma.
-Thankfully I do not have the specific issues of Scheler and Schrodinger, but I do have my own flaws, like being too selfish, being too impulsive, not governing my anger well, being too lazy, and other such things, enough to understand gaps.
+Thankfully, I do not have the specific issues of Scheler and Schrodinger, but I do have my own flaws, like being too selfish, being too impulsive, not governing my anger well, being too lazy, and other such things; enough to understand gaps.

 We still need a genre of music which celebrates Scheler's idea of love, but maybe it doesn't need to be named after him like I was thinking when I wrote the headline.
 Sigh.